BantAlex/tic-tac-toe/README.md

 # tic-tac-toe

-This is a Tic-Tac-Toe project for 2 players made with Ruby.
+This is a Tic-Tac-Toe project for 2 players made with Ruby in the terimal.

-# The replay/clear...class?
-# Don't allow mark to be placed on the same spot